timvieira/blog/content/value-functions-are-lagrange-multipliers.md

 and is closely related to my previous post on [backpropagation and Lagrangians](http://timvieira.github.io/blog/post/2017/08/18/backprop-is-not-just-the-chain-rule/).

+**TODO** this post suggests that a "policy evaluation" is not necessary: there are plenty of other strategies to optimize a policy.
+Within the RL literature there is a prevalence of two-timescale methods that allow the policy updates and policy evaluations to be co-optimized under a careful choice to two-timescale step-size sequences for each problem.

+  My other post suggested that backpropagation is also not necessary.
+In both cases, they simply "good strategies" because they can compute some intermediate quantities in closed form (in particular, gradients of the primal problem, by setting certain Lagrangian gradients to zero).
+In the RL case, this efficiency argument is less strong because these quantities are estimated by sampling and have some error that can compound.
+THis it is less clear that we should bother with the intermediate step.
+Recent algorithms based on the primal-dual view are starting to take off (for example, SBEED, boosted actor with dual critic, appropos).

 <div style="border: thin solid black; padding: 10px; background-color: #ffffcc;
 margin-bottom: 1.5em;">